 10. Norway - BM71 Flytoget, NSB Class 73 - 210 km/h (130.5 mph)

 Norway's only high-speed rail opened in 1998 that operates on a 64 km (40 miles) section between Oslo Central Station and Eidsvoll via Oslo Airport called the Gardermoen Line.
 The GMB Class 71 and the NSB Class 73 electric trains built by Adtranz Strømmen both support speeds of up to 210 km/h.

 9. Finland - Alstom Sm3, Sm6 - 220 km/h (136.7 mph)

-The Lahden oikorata railway line is connecting the towns of Kerava and Lahti and it is at present the only high-speed rail in Finland.
-Allegro, the high-speed train service is operating Alstom VR Class Sm3/Sm6 trains.
+The Lahden oikorata railway line connects the towns of Kerava and Lahti, and it is at present the only high-speed rail in Finland.
+Allegro, the high-speed train service, is operating Alstom VR Class Sm3/Sm6 trains.
 The Kerava to Lahti is the high-speed part on the way to St. Petersburg from Helsinki.
 This is the section where the Sm3/Sm6 trains can reach their top speed of 220 km/h, reducing the total journey time between the Finnish capital and St. Petersburg to only 3 hours and 27 minutes.

 9. Portugal - Alfa Pendular - 220 km/h (136.7 mph)

-The North of Portugal, from Porto to the southernmost Algarve region at the coast is being served by Pendolino high-speed tilting trains called the Alfa Pendular since the '90s.
+From Porto to the southernmost Algarve region at the coast, the North of Portugal is being served by Pendolino high-speed tilting trains called the Alfa Pendular since the '90s.
 As a result, Porto can be reached from Lisbon in 2 hours 35 minutes.